-Discussions on the TAP began in January by highlighting two focus points: 1) emphasizing refinement of the existing transportation system over adding new infrastructure, especially if the new infrastructure will be difficult to implement at a reasonable cost; and, 2) emphasizing livable streets/community over rapid traffic throughput.
+Discussions on the TAP began in January 2021 by highlighting two focus points: 1) emphasizing refinement of the existing transportation system over adding new infrastructure, especially if the new infrastructure will be difficult to implement at a reasonable cost; and, 2) emphasizing livable streets/community over rapid traffic throughput.

 Meetings in March, April, May and June centered on proposed updates to the planned street, transit, bikeway, trail and pedestrian systems.
 In July, discussion moved to system preservation and maintenance and goals, policies and performance measures.
 In August, TAP implementation strategies were reviewed, and a first review of the draft TAP introduction and elements was completed.
 In September, Phase I public input was reviewed, and a second review of the draft TAP was completed.
+In November, Phase I and Phase II public input were reviewed, and the Transportation Commission completed its third review of the draft TAP.